 The previous section showed that for carefully profiled template attacks, there is a strong connection between the information leakage of a device and the success rate of the adversary.
-By contrast, we know that in the non-profiled context of correlation attacks, this observation does not hold.
-Again, a natural question is to check whether this is a general fact, or if there exist non-profiled distinguishers that can be successful in this case.
-We answer this question positively, using the Mutual Information Analysis (MIA for short) first introduced in [4].
+By contrast, we know that in the non-profiled context of correlation attacks, this observation does not hold in general.
+For example, Pearson's coefficient cannot be used to exploit the leakages corresponding to the sum combining of Section 3.1.
+Hence, it is natural to check whether there exist other non-profiled distinguishers that can be successful in this case.
+We answer this question positively, using the Mutual Information Analysis (MIA) introduced in [5].
 It can be seen as the counterpart of template attacks, in which the leakage distributions are estimated "on-the-fly" rather than prior to the attacks.

-The results of correlation and MIA attacks using different combining functions are given in Figure 5, again using the (simulated) setting described in the previous section.
-In our experiments, MIA estimates the pdf using histograms and the number of bins is selected as proposed in [4].
-That is, e.g. for MIA exploiting the joint distribution, we use 9 bins corresponding to the 9 Hamming weights of every leakage sample.
-This means a total of 81 bins for the bivariate distribution.
+The success rates of correlation and MIA attacks (here, and in the rest of the paper, computed over 500 independent experiments), using different combining functions, are given in Figure 5, again using the (simulated) setting described in the previous section.
+In our experiments, MIA estimates the pdf using histograms with N_b linearly-spaced bins, and N_b corresponding to the number of possible values for the models, as proposed in [5].
+That is, we use 9 bins per leakage sample and we partition the leakage samples according to the 9 Hamming weights of the secret state Σ_i .
 The following observations can be emphasized:

 - 1. In the low noise scenario, MIA with the sum and absolute difference combining functions works best, as similarly observed for template attacks. - 2.
-By contrast, and contrary to template attacks, MIA without combining function (i.e. using the joint distribution directly, as in [5, 16]), is not the most efficient solution in our simulations.
+By contrast, and contrary to template attacks, MIA without combining function (i.e. using the joint distribution directly, as in [6, 18]), is not the most efficient solution in our simulations.
 This is caused by the need to estimate two-dimensional distributions, which turns out to require more data.